graphql-java/graphql-java-page/documentation/batching.md

 ## Data Loader only works with AsyncExecutionStrategy

 The only execution that works with DataLoader is `graphql.execution.AsyncExecutionStrategy`.
-This is because this execution strategy knows then the most optimal time to dispatch() your load calls is.
+This is because this execution strategy knows when the most optimal time to dispatch() your load calls is.
 It does this by deeply tracking how many fields are outstanding and whether they are list values and so on.

 Other execution strategies such as `ExecutorServiceExecutionStrategy` can't do this and hence if the data loader code detects